dan-fritchman/Thesis/content.md

     return Inv
 ```

 Here the transistors to be instantiated in `Inv` are provided as parameters.
-This is an excessively handy knock-on effect of `Module`s, external wrappers thereof, and PDKs all be rich Python objects: they're all just more variables in the program.
+This is an excessively handy knock-on effect of `Module`s, external wrappers thereof, and PDKs all being rich Python objects: they're all just more variables in the program.
 This "control inversion parameters" style extends to any target technology, and to the built-in generic primitives.

 ```python
 import sky130_hdl21